vjrantal/event-hub-loader/README.md

 * Install the [azure-cli](https://github.com/Azure/azure-cli) and make sure the `az` binary can be found from $PATH
 * Login with `az login`
 * Create a resource group for the resources the scripts create with `az group create --name Travis --location "West Europe"`
+* remove default location you may have configured with `az configure --defaults location=''`

 ## Set required environment variables